Maysha-Khanom-Moon/newton-school/tutorials/1_pro_setup.md

 3. start virtual environment: virtualenv env
     - will create a 'env' folder

+    - if it does not work:
+        - python -m venv env

 4. activate env folder:
     - cd env
     - cd Scripts